Posts with tag ”spain”

 Review: Nasty Bits

 Anthony Bourdain used to be a chef at Les Halles in New York and rose to stardom after his book Kitchen Confidential in 2000.
-I picked up a copy of his book Nasty Bits several years ago in Singapore, which is an essay collection.
+I picked up a copy of his book Nasty Bits several years ago in Singapore.

 The legacy of Gaudí in Barcelona

 If there is anyone who has placed their mark on Barcelona, it would be Antoni Gaudí.
-His masterpiece La Sagrada Família is famous all over the world.
+His surreal fever dreams still rise above it all.
+Melting stone, warped towers and twisted shapes that seem more hallucination than architecture.

 Exploring Costa Brava